The historic center of Cáceres, Extremadura

 April 1, 2013

 I had a few days over in Extremadura recently.
 It’s one of the least-known areas in Spain, but it’s famous for its ham and its natural landscapes.
-This is Cáceres, one of the biggest cities.
+This is Cáceres, one of the biggest cities in the region.

 Cáceres has, supposedly, the largest monumental complex in Europe.
 The whole center is a lot of very old buildings with a great atmosphere.
 On a rainy day it’s quite spooky and mysterious, and in the sun it’s beautiful.

-Saint George slaying the dragon.
-Statue under a church in the center of Cáceres.
+Here’s Saint George slaying the dragon.
+This small statue can be found under a church in the center of Cáceres.
+George is the patron saint of Cáceres, and of many other places.

-Knights would indicate their status by putting a coat of arms on the front of their house.
-You see this in many parts of Spain, including Cantabria.
+Knights would indicate their status by putting a helmet and a coat of arms on the front of their houses.
+You see this sort of thing in many parts of Spain, including Cantabria.

 A very old defensive tower right off Plaza Mayor.